The following story quoted in Fortune magazine is a great example of setting and achieving goals.

 Also retirement is not a simple one step process where one size fits all but will throw up many unexpected opportunities and challenges.
 Having clear retirement goals will make it much easier to stay on track … its like having a distant beacon or land mark to guide you.

 No matter where you are in your life.
-Accept it, that life will always have it's ups and downs.
-But it doesn't matter where you are at this moment in time.
+Accept it, life will always have it's ups and downs.
+So it doesn't matter where you are at this moment in time.
 At the top of a cycle or down in the dumps.
 Struggling or having a rewarding year.

 Set aside time this week, or even better next weekend, and spend some quality time thinking about what you want to achieve in the next year, 5 years, and 10 years.

 These time periods will be the deadlines for your goals.
 Deadlines are a powerful component that most people overlook in their goal setting.
 Goals are not wispy dreams so make them quantifiable and concrete.
 You should be able to virtually see and feel what it will mean to you when you achieve them.